Stadler FLIRT: United States

-If this bid succeeds, manufacture will also coincide with the completion of Stadler/INKA plant in Banyuwangi, Indonesia.
-The trains are expected to be supplied between 2023 and 2027, entering trial service between Clark International Airport and Buendia station by 2026.
+In February 2024, Metra ordered 16 battery electric multiple unit models, expected to be delivered in early 2027, for use on the Beverly Branch of the Rock Island Line or North Central Service.

 Cancelled contracts

 Latvia

 On 1 July 2014 Latvian rail operator Pasažieru vilciens announced that it would acquire FLIRT trains as part of a hire/purchase contract, however Pv owner Latvian Railways ultimately withdrew the contract and no procurement went ahead.